psychopy/psychopy/docs/source/general/prefs.rst

     Display tips when starting PsychoPy.

 large icons (largeIcons):
-    Do you want large icons (on some versions of wx on OS X this has no effect)?
+    Do you want large icons (on some versions of wx on macOS this has no effect)?

 default view (defaultView):
     Determines which view(s) open when the PsychoPy app starts up.
 Default is ‘last’, which fetches the same views as were open when PsychoPy last closed.